NorCz/MessageApp/README.md

 # [EN] MessageApp - Backend server
 The Backend bundles and exposes the Frontend server during build, and uses a simple proxy mechanism to operate both servers on the same origin.
 Both internal and external communication from the servers is encrypted using a provided certificate.

+The Frontend server uses react-scripts for building and is served with [local-web-server](https://github.com/lwsjs/local-web-server).
+The backend server is ran through [uWSGI](https://github.com/unbit/uwsgi).

 API documentation is available under the [Wiki](https://github.com/NorCz/MessageApp/wiki/MessageApp-Backend-API-Documentation) tab.